Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 &nbsp;&nbsp;&nbsp;&nbsp;It is recommended to segregate data using metastores.

-#### A data engineering team is working to migrate some existing data files into Delta format.
-#### For the time being, they need to be able to query those files in their original data format.
-#### Which of the following tables does the data engineering team need to use and why?
-Select one response.
+**A data engineering team is working to migrate some existing data files into Delta format.For the time being, they need to be able to query those files in their original data format.Which of the following tables does the data engineering team need to use and why?
+Select one response.**